Public Transport in Georgia: A Local’s Practical Guide

 Getting a taxi from a village location via the apps is hardly ever possible.
 Although you can order one from a major city to a village destination.

-How to Get to Airports and Sightseeing Locations
+How to Get to Airports and Sightseeing Locations in Georgia

-from Tbilisi Airport to the City Center
+How to Travel from Tbilisi Airport to the City Center

 Bus #37 during daytime: If you are arriving or leaving to/from Tbilisi airport during the daytime (from 6am to 10pm), you could take a bus #37.
 The bus runs from the airport via Rustaveli and Marjanishvili areas to the train station.
 You can pay at the bus with any bank card (which has the contactless option) or you can get a transport card at the Bank of Georgia office at the airport.

-Taxis: If you are travelling at night – unfortunately many flights depart overnight – your only options are taxis.
+Taxis: If you are travelling at night – unfortunately many flights depart at night – your only options are taxis.
 Absolutely avoid the taxis standing outside the airport – their fares are insane.
 Whenever I wait for someone to pick me up or just am outside airport, they don’t leave me alone.
 I don’t imagine, how much they bother non-Georgians.

 Train: The fast trains from Tbilisi to Batumi stop near Kutaisi airport.
 There are 4 departures a day from each direction and schedule can be found on the official website.
 From Tbilisi it takes about 3.5 hours, from Batumi – about 1.5-2 hours.
 They provide a shuttle service from the train station to Kutaisi airport and vice versa.
 This service is included in the price of the train ticket.
 You can buy tickets at the official website of the railway or the tkt.ge website.